Editor’s note: This story was updated to include comments received from Philharmonic CEO Roberto Treviño after press time.

-After the loss of its musical director, the cancelation of multiple concerts and a dispute locking it out of what was touted to be its permanent performance space, the San Antonio Philharmonic has scrapped the remainder of its season, according to an email sent to its musicians.
+After the loss of its musical director, the cancelation of multiple concerts and a dispute locking it out of what was touted to be its permanent performance space, the San Antonio Philharmonic has scrapped the remainder of its concerts this season, according to an email sent to its musicians.

 “As part of the broader reconfiguration of our season, we will unfortunately need to cancel the remaining concerts as originally planned,” CEO Roberto Treviño wrote in a message obtained by the Current.